Corporate Governance

 (Sustainability Promotion Committee)

-The Group regularly review the status of our initiatives for the measures related sustainability, and discuss across the organization on measures that contribute to the sustainability of the Group, customers, and the regions.
+The Sustainability Promotion Committee periodically ascertains the status of the Group’s efforts to implement measures related to sustainability, and conducts cross-organizational discussion on measures, etc. contributing to sustainability of the Group, customers, and local communities.

 Corporate governance material